 To the degree that Satan is clever and beguiling is the degree believers need to be wise and discerning.

 C. HE MUST BE ABLE TO CONFRONT ERROR

 The third implication of the faith to the believer in the capital means not only does he know sound doctrine and is able to discern truth from error, but that he is not passive.
 He is courageous in his confronting of false doctrine.
 2 Corinthians 10:5 states in this regard:

 We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ.

-Here again we see the aggressive character that is biblically appropriate in the war against false doctrine.
+Here again this verse reveals the aggressive character that is biblically appropriate in the war against false doctrine.
 In Hosea 4:6, God said of the spiritual leaders of Israel:

 Paul is charging Timothy to remember he is called of God to be a fighter for the faith.
 Every believer is called to protect the purity of true saving faith, which is this: for each of us to put our trust in Christ alone for the forgiveness of sin.

-These are two of my favorite verses.
-They sum up I think one of the most poignant aspect of leadership in God’s work.
+These are two of my favorite verses, and I think they sum up one of the most poignant aspects of leadership in God’s work.
 Guard (phulax) means “to protect.”
 Paul refers to the faith as a trust of which Timothy is to be a protector.
 The word entrusted is comprised of two roots, para “with” and tithemi “to put.”
 Combined they mean “to put with” or a “deposit.”

 He calls the faith the treasure.
-God has placed with us, put with us a treasure and we are to guard it!
+God has placed with us, i.e., put with us a treasure, and we are to guard it!
 Herein is a beautiful picture portraying a tremendously serious responsibility.
-Properly understood this means every believer — especially one who is a leader — has a sacred responsibility to be a “protector of the deposit.”
-That implies warding off those who attempt to steal the treasure.
+Properly understood this trust means every believer—especially one who is a leader—has a sacred responsibility to be a “protector of the deposit.”
+That responsibility implies warding off those who attempt to steal the treasure.